 Memory is highly complex.
 There are multiple different types, and multiple areas of the brain that are involved.
 Memories not only need to be encoded in the first place, but they also need to be stored and then retrieved when needed in the future.
 Retrieval can involve either recognition (recognizing a stimulus when presented) or recall (spontaneously producing information).
 Recall may be easier in the same physical location where the learning occurred.

-Explicit memory comes under conscious control, and includes semantic memory (general knowledge) and episodic memory (memories of events).
-Types of episodic memory include autobiographical memory (things related to the self), and flashbulb memories, which involve important events at a specific point in time.
+Explicit memory comes under conscious control, and includes semantic (general knowledge) and episodic (memories of events) memory.
+Episodic includes autobiographical (things related to the self), and flashbulb memories, which involve important events at a specific point in time.